Was the notorious Nazi really an honorary Scouser a century ago?

 In 1979 the story caught the attention of many Liverpudlians, including the Beatles

 The story caused a fuss in the press when Bridget’s memoirs were published in 1979.
 It caught the attention of many Liverpudlians, including the Beatles.
 After reading the news in New York, John Lennon stuck a newspaper headline, “Adolf Hitler Arrived in Liverpool in November of 1912 for a five-month visit”, on the front of a postcard and sent it to Ringo Starr, who was living in Monte Carlo with his then girlfriend, Nancy Lee Andrews.
 “Dear Ringo & Nancy,” wrote Lennon, “Thought you’d like to know.”

 Bridget’s book claimed that young Adolf not only wandered around Liverpool but visited London with Alois: “Adolf was enchanted by Tower Bridge, and they bribed their way into the engine room to see the immense machinery in motion.”

-Unfortunately, historians believe that Hitler was safely tucked up in a men’s hostel in Vienna at the time
+Unfortunately, historians say that Hitler was safely tucked up in a men’s hostel in Vienna at the time

-Unfortunately, the future Führer’s Scouse sojourn is uncorroborated by any other sources, and historians believe that he was safely tucked up in a men’s hostel in Vienna at the time.
+Unfortunately, the future Führer’s Scouse sojourn is uncorroborated by any other sources, and historians say that he was safely tucked up in a men’s hostel in Vienna at the time in question – a fact supported by the records of the Viennese police.
+A thoroughly researched 2005 chronology of Hitler’s life damns the Liverpool tale as “entirely fictitious”.
 We can no longer interrogate Bridget about why she made up the story, as she died 10 years before her memoirs were published.

 © 2014 Tony Barrell